-The MSU Alumni Association brings exclusive content to you where you live.
+The MSU Alumni Office brings exclusive content to you where you live.
 Grow professionally and forge strong bonds with like-minded people when you participate in these one-of-a-kind experiences.

 Candid conversations regarding professional and personal growth, taught through a lens of Mindful Leadership, await you at this retreat.
 Mindfulness is a state of presence and self-compassion that makes for great leaders, balancing life with demanding professions.
 In addition to a serene setting, the retreat incorporates meditative exercises capable of helping to channel your inner strength and focus.
 You’ll leave refreshed and with a renewed sense of purpose to tackle the leadership challenges before you.